-While students are expected to spend $\geq$ 6 hours in the lab per week for each rotation, it is critical to have sufficient interactions with the rotation advisor and laboratory to ensure that they learn how the students are a good match for the laboratory goals.
+While students are expected to spend ≥6 hours in the lab per week for each rotation, it is critical to have sufficient interactions with the rotation advisor and laboratory to ensure that they learn how the students are a good match for the laboratory goals.
+One way to do this is to set up a weekly meeting with the rotation advisors, attend weekly lab meetings, and discuss the various projects that others in the laboratory are pursuing.